JPMartinezClaeys/JPMartinezClaeys/README.md

 I'm a graduate student in UChicago's Computational Analysis and Public Policy program.
-I have a passion for data science and experience with previous experience in economic reaserch.
+I have a passion for data science and experience previous experience in economic reaserch for in antitrust and competition policy.
 <!--
 **JPMartinezClaeys/JPMartinezClaeys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.